An example of a welcome pack for visiting artists and companies, from the team at Cambridge Junction.

 A shining example of a marketing pack from Zest Theatre

-Sarah Wilson, house Marketing Support Officer, has recently created a Visual Story for Farnham Maltings with the aim to engage with, and welcome, community members who have autism to the building.
+Sarah Wilson, house Marketing Support Officer, has created a Visual Story in 2013 for Farnham Maltings with the aim to engage with, and welcome, community members who have autism to the building.

 A Visual Story aims to support children, young people and adults with autism, communication difficulties, other learning disabilities and those with English as a second language.

 Please feel free to download this Visual Story to help you create a similar document for your venue or tour.